Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 * Create2 deploys `EigenPodManager.beaconProxyBytecode`, appending the `eigenPodBeacon` address as a constructor argument. `bytes32(msg.sender)` is used as the salt.
     * `address eigenPodBeacon` is an [OpenZeppelin v4.7.1 `UpgradableBeacon`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.1/contracts/proxy/beacon/UpgradeableBeacon.sol), whose implementation address points to the current `EigenPod` implementation
     * `beaconProxyBytecode` is the constructor code for an [OpenZeppelin v4.7.1 `BeaconProxy`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.7.1/contracts/proxy/beacon/BeaconProxy.sol)
-* `EigenPod.initialize(msg.sender)`: initializes the pod, setting the caller as the Pod Owner
+* `EigenPod.initialize(msg.sender)`: initializes the pod, setting the caller as the Pod Owner and activating restaking for any validators pointed at the pod.
 * Maps the new pod to the Pod Owner (each address can only deploy a single `EigenPod`)

 *Requirements*: